 Index of publications covering the history of the British Isles, the British Empire and Commonwealth from 55BC to present; the successor of the Royal Historical Society Bibliography of British and Irish History.
 (Brepols) [1900 - present]

 Lists books, articles in books, articles in some 700 journals; covers historical writing dealing with the British Isles, and with the British Empire and Commonwealth, during all periods for which written documentation is available - from 55BC to the present.
 It is the successor to the Royal Historical Society Bibliography of British and Irish History, available online from 2002 to 2009.
 To access database, click on Enter databases, then click on Bibliography of British and Irish History.

 A multi-disciplinary bibliography of the Renaissance and the early modern period (1500-1700) which includes monographs, critical editions, translations, anthologies, miscellanies and exhibition catalogues to specialized dictionaries and encyclopedias, handbooks, journal articles and reviews written in any language and presented in any format.
-(Brepols) [1965-2014]
+(Brepols) [1965-present]